Code-Institute-Submissions/inventory-manager-mp3/README.md

 An 'action' field is appearing in the mongo db.
 **Fix-**
 Found name="action" code in the button.
 Once removed database entries were correct.

+**Problem-**
+File static/assets/mail/jqBootstrapValidation.js exists in gitpod as a 'hangover' from bootstrap themes (all bbotstrap themes removed after realising not allowed for project) when I removed all the code.
+Unable to remove.
+Message 'warning: could not open directory 'static/assets/mail/': No such file or directory'
+**Fix-**
+Removed via Github and deployed to Heroku.

 ## Technologies used:
 * HTML